 The results were particularly noteworthy in the large blend category—often considered the most efficient and hardest area of the market for active funds to beat index funds.
 During the last three market downturns, the average active large-cap blend fund outperformed its prospectus benchmark from 0.83% during the 2007-09 downturn to more than 5% during the 2000-01 correction.
-(For more details on performance by style category, please see the endnote for Myth 2.)
+(For more details on performance by style category, please see the endnote for 2.)

 "We think this outperformance is likely due to active managers' ability to select market-beating stocks even when the market is going down, or to reduce losses by holding lower stock exposure before a sell-off," says Nielson.

-But, of course, you cannot buy the “average” fund.
+But, of course, you cannot buy the "average" fund.
 So how do you pick the right actively managed fund that can potentially outperform over an entire market cycle?
 Recent Fidelity research found that if you limit your search to low-cost funds from the largest fund shops, the average active fund has outperformed the average passive fund and the market over a market cycle.
-(Read Viewpoints: Some active funds rise about a tough year.)

 Tip: If you're the kind of investor who buys and holds through a full cycle, remember that active funds may lag during bull markets, but make up the difference during market downturns.
 So, if you are in a fund that has had positive relative performance over a full market cycle, you may want to stay the course—particularly when market volatility hits.

-Reality: Here’s a misconception many investors realize is not true, but get trapped by anyway.
+Here's a misconception many investors realize is not true, but get trapped by anyway.
 A full 77% of mutual fund investors in our survey believe that it’s better to stay invested through market ups and downs than to try to time the market.4 But many investors find it difficult to stay the course when the market shakes, rattles, and rolls—and may try to sell out funds to avoid short-term losses.
 Unfortunately, selling in downturns can lead to significant underperformance, for both active and passive fund investors.

 Fidelity looked at more than 3.3 million investors who held active stock mutual funds from April 2008 to March 2016, and divided them into groups of "downturn sellers" and "downturn non-sellers."
 During the six major downturns from 2008 through 2016, more than 1 million Fidelity brokerage customers sold 20% or more of their actively managed Fidelity stock fund investments, while the rest held steady.